 The fair dinkum use of this fascinating talk and the specific wording isn't twaddle, nor is it balderdash, doublespeak, colloquialisms, but a colourful and vibrant way of expressing oneself.
 It's a memorandum or manifest of phraseology and prose found and expressed in a series of local words, phrases and interesting and colourful terms.

+This unusual commonly spoken speech and verbalization is a somewhat trite language, voice, and language system of Australian words for daily discourse.
 There are many reasons for the success of this living and ever changing language.
-One lies in the choice of vocabulary—a selection which prefers commmon words in constant daily use such as no worries, bloody oath, and larrikin which are in constant daily use and that lead to larger words those which are seldom met within normal speech or writing.
+One lies in the choice of vocabulary—a selection which prefers common words such as no worries, bloody oath, and larrikin which are in constant daily use and that oftentimes lead to using more larger words those which are seldom met within normal speech and writing.
 The definitions, of course, benefit from this policy, since there is more space in which to develop really helpful explanations of each "main entry" and its related words.
-The simple presentation of the entries and remarkably large, clear type make this dictionary easy to use even by those with little knowledge of English.
+The presentation of the entries and remarkably large, clear type make this dictionary easy to use even by those with little knowledge of everyday spoken English.

 A dictionary must keep pace with the living and changing Australian language, and during its lifetime this work has been revised and re-set several times, apart from frequent lesser revisions and innumerable updates when minor adjustments were made.
 It includes many Aussie slang words and phrases which have recently been added and some now obsolete words have been deleted.

 Account has also been admitted to the subtle change in meaning of certain words and common phrases during recent years.
 There has been an overall increase in the size of the vocabulary, made possible by the removal of synonyms and antonyms, which had only a very limited usefulness as part of a general online dictionary and are now effectively covered in this Australian tutorial.